 Do: Find out what color gray paint Joanna Gaines uses

 We couldn’t resist asking TV interior star, Joanna Gaines what her favorite grey shade is, and interestingly, she used it in Fixer Upper: Welcome Home - Episode 2 of her fabulous new show that you can watch on Magnolia Network.

 The color is Prairie Smoke – you can see the beautiful depth it has when you see it used in the primary bedroom and how Joanne has used it on the wood cabinetry and trims.
 It contrasts beautifully against the warm tones of the bed and side table.
-It's very like the very beautiful dining room wall color, above.
+It's very like the stunning grey kitchen dining room wall color used above.

 Don't: Forget to add warmth to a grey room

 Renowned British designer Louise Bradley founded her interior architecture and product design studio over 28 years ago and creates stunning sophisticated interiors for those who love bespoke and beautifully designed homes.

 Below, she shares her advice on how to add warmth to gray rooms as depending on which tone you choose, can sometimes feel on the cool side: